13 Vitamins from A to K: How to Get Enough

 Vitamin B is important for making red blood cells that carry oxygen through the body

-Source: You can get enough Vitamin B in your diet by eating liver, pork, or beef that is well-cooked and contains some fat, whole grains like oats and wheat germ as well as beans, eggs, and dairy products to increase the amount of iron you consume.
+Source: You can get enough Vitamin B in your diet by eating liver, pork, or beef that is well-cooked and contains some fat, whole grains like oats and wheat germ, and beans, eggs, and dairy products to increase the amount of iron you consume.

 Daily Allowance (male/female): 1.2 mg/1.1 mg